FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 * **Preconditions and Postconditions:** The user must have a profile for the conference.

 * **Normal Flow:**
-  1. In the conference workspace, the user clicks on the “all” button to see all the profiles for that conference.
+  1. In the conference workspace, the user clicks on the "Profiles" button to see all the profiles for that conference.
   2. The user can search for specific profiles or add filters to the list.

 ### Open conference profile